Nasreen123/language_tetris/README.md

 <img src="screenshot_falling_block.png"
-alt="Screenshot of the game, with a falling block" width="240" height="180" border="10" />
+alt="Screenshot of the game, with a falling block" width="400"  style="border: 1px solid black;" />

 <img src="screenshot_phrase_formed.png"
-alt="Screenshot of the game, as a phrase is formed" width="240" height="180" border="10" />
+alt="Screenshot of the game, as a phrase is formed" width="400" style="border: 1px solid black;" />

 ---------------------------------------------------